OpenDreamKit/OpenDreamKit.github.io/about-mathematicians.md

 - Improve the productivity of researchers in pure mathematics and applications by further promoting collaborations on **Data**, **Knowledge**, and **Software**
 - Make it easy for teams of researchers of any size to set up custom, collaborative **Virtual Research Environments** tailored to their specific needs, resources and workflows
 - Support the entire life-cycle of computational work in mathematical research, from **initial exploration** to **publication**, **teaching**, and **outreach**
+- Performance, robustness, flexibility, ease of install and use
+- Research on social aspects of collaborative software development in mathematics

 --

-- Performance, robustness, flexibility, ease of installation and use

-- Research on social aspects of collaborative software development in mathematics

-## Strategy

--   Join forces with the wider community
+-   Join forces with the wider community (scientific computing, ...)

-    Scientific computing, ...

 -   Lower the software barrier between pure and applied mathematics

 ---